What is Parent Assist?

 Who’s it for?

-For beginners of all ages, children or adults, as well as for those wishing to improve their basic skills whether their focus be for figure skating, hockey, speed skating or just skating for fun.
+For beginners ages 3-12, as well as for those wishing to improve their basic skills whether their focus be for figure skating, hockey, speed skating or just skating for fun.
+Any teens/adults that would like to learn to skate, please contact Skate Regina for more information on the sessions that are available for our Teen/Adult learn to skate

 Who Teaches it?